to the Cley Hill Churches, a benefice of 2 parishes made up of 6

 Subsequent services are shown in the calendar on the Services page.

-See the Coronavirus page for COVID-Secure procedures during church attendance and for prayer at home resources.
+See the Coronavirus page for COVID-Secure procedures during church attendance, private prayer spaces and for prayer at home resources.

 Supporting the Hungry in Maridi, South Sudan